$\aleph_0$-categoricity of semigroups II: The -categoricity of a structure

 Our main example is that of a semigroup $(S,\cdot)$, where $S$ is a set together with a single (associative) binary operation $\cdot\,$, and so the associated signature consists of a single binary function symbol.

-A property of a structure is \textit{first order} if it can be formulated within first order predicate calculus.
-A (countable) structure is \textit{$\aleph_0$-categorical} if it can be uniquely classified by its first order properties, up to isomorphism.
+A property of a structure is \textit{first-order} if it can be formulated within first-order predicate calculus.
+A (countable) structure is \textit{$\aleph_0$-categorical} if it can be uniquely classified by its first-order properties, up to isomorphism.